8 Strategies That Will Help You Recruit Strong Salespeople

 The candidate you’re looking for should have a consistent track record and impressive results from previous jobs, but even those with gaps in employment can be excellent salespeople.
 Find out the candidate’s story.
 If they don’t have a valid reason for their lapse in work experience, still consider them for the role.
 Don’t necessarily rule them out.

-Candidates who boast that they are successful salespeople without a verifiable work history to prove it, might not be the best salespeople for you.
-Look at the resume for what a candidate has achieved in previous roles.
+Candidates who boast that they are successful salespeople without a verifiable work history to prove it might not be the best salespeople for you.
+Look at a candidate’s resume for what he or she has achieved in previous roles.
 Look for sales awards and achievements as well.
 Be careful not to overvalue a resume, though.
 While they’re a good source of information on a candidate’s education and years of selling experience, they don’t provide any insight beyond that.

 The interview is your chance to narrow down the competition and find the perfect candidate you’re going to hire.
 But the process is only as good as the questions you ask.
 Prepare in advance the questions that will guarantee you the answers and information you need.
-If you start with a phone interview, listen for a candidate that has a strong, authoritative voice but doesn’t come across as pushy or sounds like a used car salesman.
-In your face-to-face meeting, watch for things like the candidate’s body language.
+If you start with a phone interview, listen for a candidate who has a strong, authoritative voice but doesn’t come across as pushy or sounds like a used car salesman.
+Watch for things like the candidate’s body language in your face-to-face meeting.
 Are they confident?
 Do they make eye contact?
 Do they have a firm handshake?

 In the interview, it’s good to first break the ice with an informal chat or maybe some personality-based questions.
 This is a good opportunity to get a feel for the candidate’s personality and how well they might fit in on your team.
 Then it’s time to get down to asking the specific questions related to the position.
 You can include key members of the team the potential candidate would be joining in this part of the interview.